 How to relieve cold and flu symptoms safely

-Discover tips for using medicines safely, cold and flu symptom remedies, and useful ways to avoid germs.
+Discover tips for using medicines safely and simple, at-home cold and flu symptom remedies.

 When you have a cold or the flu, you can be hit with a lot of symptoms at once—so getting appropriate cold and flu treatment is important.
 If you take over-the-counter (OTC) cold and flu medicines, keep in mind that many of them share the same ingredients with each other and with other OTC and prescription pain medicines.
 To be sure you’re using them appropriately, read the labels and take ONLY 1 medicine containing the same kind of active ingredient at a time.